estuary/flow/site/docs/concepts/shards.md

 See `flowctl shards split --help` for further details.
 :::

-## Recovery Logs
+## Recovery logs

 :::info
-Share stores and associated states are transparent to you, the Flow user.
+Shard stores and associated states are transparent to you, the Flow user.
 This section is informational only, to provide a sense of how Flow works.
 :::

-All task shards have associated state which is managed in the shard's store.
+All task shards have associated state, which is managed in the shard's store.

 * Capture tasks must track incremental checkpoints of their endpoint connectors.
-* Derivation tasks manage a potentially very large indexed of registers, as well as read checkpoints of sourced collection journals.
+* Derivation tasks manage a potentially very large index of registers, as well as read checkpoints of sourced collection journals.
 * Materialization tasks track incremental checkpoints of their endpoint connectors, as well as read checkpoints of sourced collection journals.